cwilso/WebMIDIAPIShim/README.md

 `npm run update`

 This compile the files in the `src` folder to es5 files and puts these in the `dist` folder.
-It also creates a browser bundle in the `browser` folder.
+It also creates a browser bundle in the `build` folder.